-Neuromuscular electrical stimulation (VitalStim) is an FDA-approved device for dysphagia that applies electrical impulses to the skin over the throat muscles that some patients have found helpful.
+Neuromuscular electrical stimulation involves using a low-level electric current to stimulate the throat muscles.
 It is used together with exercises that enhance swallowing.
 A speech pathologist must determine the area for placement and instruct the patient on exercises that must be done during stimulation.

-Feeding tube is a rubber tube inserted directly into your stomach, either through the mouth or nose (oral or nasogastric tube – usually for short-term only) or surgically inserted through the abdomen (gastrostomy tube into the stomach or jejunostomy tube into the intestine).
+Feeding tube is a rubber tube inserted directly into your stomach, either through the mouth or nose (oral or nasogastric tube – usually for short-term only) or surgically inserted through the abdomen (gastrostomy tube into the stomach or upper intestine).
 This allows food to bypass the swallowing process altogether.
 Patients with feeding tubes can still eat normally but receive the majority of their nutritional needs through the tube.

 It is important to remember that a feeding tube for myositis patients is not an end-of-life intervention.
 The goal of a feeding tube in this situation is to provide enough nutrition to keep the patient strong and healthy.
 Modern feeding tubes are easy to care for and are easily hidden.
 Physicians encourage patients to consider a feeding tube for supplemental nutrition anytime swallowing interferes with proper nutrition and weight maintenance.